Reverse Cycle Ducted Air conditioning versus Ducted Gas Heating, what system should I opt for?

 Reverse Cycle ducted air conditioning systems are becoming increasingly popular with home owners because of its convenience and dual functionality – being useful all year round regardless of the season.
 With this system in place, you do not need to invest in a separate heating unit thereby, which ends up saving you cost.
 Whilst the initial set up cost is lower when compared to the cost of installing both a cooling and heating unit individually, it is however comparatively more expensive to run, still, this can be offset by your usage pattern.
 Advancements in technology have alleviated the cost somewhat in recent times as newer model units are becoming more energy efficient by scaling down power modes when the heating and cooling requirements for a specific room is met.
 This saves on power consumption as opposed to having the unit continually run on full blast.

 Reverse Cycle Ducted Air Conditioning is a practical ducted system for heating delivery in winter and ducted air conditioning in summer.
 With moderate usage, a reverse cycle air conditioner with a high energy star rating can satisfy your individual requirements whilst helping you save energy costs and most importantly, the cost of having separate heating and cooling units.
 Comfort is subjective true, but a reverse cycle ducted air conditioning unit is comfort and convenience personified – there is no doubting.
 Writer’s bias aside, it is a brilliant piece of technology that saves on greenhouse emission as well as energy consumption.
+If you would like more information on ducted air conditioning systems please visit our ducted air conditioner page.

 What is Ducted Gas Heating?